peoray/peoray/README.md

 I'm a Software Engineer who have interest in Open Source and Learning in Public.

-I’ve been doing software development for over 5 years and enjoy working with technologies such as Javascript, Vue, Node, MongoDB, TailwindCSS, etc. Currently, I work with Javascript and enjoy writing and teaching it.
-I put great emphasis on code quality, user experience, developer experience, documentation, testing and performance throughout my projects.
+I’ve been doing software development for over 4 years and enjoy working with technologies such as Javascript, Vue, Node, MongoDB, TailwindCSS, etc.

-Besides programming and writing, I enjoy watching football (real one) and movies, playing chess when I can, hanging out with friends and family, reading books, and doing my best to learn the Guitar.
+Besides programming and writing, I enjoy watching football and movies, playing chess when I can, hanging out with friends and family, reading books, and doing my best to learn the Guitar.

 <!--
 **peoray/peoray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.